-- 1. After stopping the motorcycle, shift the transmission into neutral, turn the fuel valve "OFF", and turn the ignition switch "OFF". - 2.
+- After stopping the motorcycle, shift the transmission into neutral and turn the ignition switch OFF. - 2.
 Use the side or center stand to support the motorcycle while parked.

 - Park the motorcycle on firm, level ground to prevent overturning. - 3.
-Lock the steering to help prevent theft (page 20).
+Lock the steering to help prevent theft (page 22).

-- When stopping for a short time near traffic at night, the ignition switch may be turned to "P" and the key removed.
-This will turn on the taillight to make the motorcycle more visible to traffic. - The battery will discharge if the ignition switch is left at "P" for too long a time.
+When stopping for a short time near traffic at night, the ignition switch may be turned to P and the key removed.
+This will turn on the taillight to make the motorcycle more visible to traffic.

+The battery will discharge if the ignition switch is left at P for too long a time.